itk-dev/openid-connect/README.md

 Here the user can authenticate using their Azure B2C login, and if successful be redirected back the uri provided when creating the provider instance.

-## Coding standards
+## Coding standard test

-The coding standard we use...
+The following command let you test that the code follows the coding standard we decided to adhere to in this project.
+* PHP files (PHP-CS-Fixer)

+    ```
+    ./vendor/bin/php-cs-fixer fix src --dry-run
+    ```

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
+See LINK HERE for versions available.

 ## License
 This project is licensed under the MIT License - see the